 You should read the following discussion of our historical performance, financial condition and future prospects in conjunction with the financial statements and related notes included elsewhere in this prospectus.
 The information provided below supplements, but does not form part of, our historical financial statements.
 This discussion includes forward-looking statements that are based on the views and beliefs of our management, as well as assumptions and estimates made by our management.
 Actual results could differ materially from such forward-looking statements as a result of various risk factors, including those that may not be in the control of management.
-For further information on items that could impact our future operating performance or financial condition, see the sections entitled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements" elsewhere in this prospectus.
-We assume no obligation to update any of these forward-looking statements, except as required by law.
+For further information on items that could impact our future operating performance or financial condition, see the sections entitled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking statements, except as required by law.